 One can question why it has taken us such a long time to get to the commercialization stage.
 That is simply due to the fact that the founders had other jobs that required the majority of the time, as well as we knew we would benefit in not rushing the development of the technology.
 How many times have we developed technologies too fast, and after that found that the product could have benefitted in allowing more "thinking time"? ;-)

 The company had up to 2016 no outside "investors" or venture capital.
 We believe so much in our new solutions, capabilities and the customer feedback, that we have been using our own savings.
 Hence, we believe also that you the client will get better solutions; To succeed, we must be better, smarter, dedicated and giving our customers first priority.
-Now we are to open up in the area of Houston, Texas, which leads us to seek investors to grow the company to what we believe this can become.
+We are planning to open up in the area of Houston, Texas, which will lead us to seek investors to grow the company to what we believe this can become.

 In addition, we are using resources from a world-wide network of technology partners, competencies partners, manufacturing partners, etc., that we have built up through the many years we have worked in the industry.
 Aarbakke Innovation, one of the co-owners, has significant experienced resources in mechanical design, manufacturing, assembly, testing, etc. See www.aai.no for info.